 Flocabulary Mix is an innovative mix-and-match collection of skill videos and video texts for grades K-12, available only to Flocabulary Plus subscribers.
 Teachers can pair a specific, standards-aligned ELA skill (like Main Idea or Author’s Purpose) with a video text that’s tailor-made for students to practice that skill.
 We’ve written a mix of fiction and nonfiction texts for a total of over 300 unique “mixes.”

-How to use Flocabulary Mix to teach story elements
+How to use Flocabulary Mix

 Flocabulary Mix is also an ideal way to practice identifying story elements.
 Let’s look at the lesson “Theme.”
 We’ve scaffolded this story element into standards-aligned skill videos for grades 2 through 12 that can be paired with a grade-appropriate text video.
 For example, the grade 2 skill video is called “Moral of the Story.”
 A host describes what a fable is and explains that authors often include big life lessons in their stories.
 Students can then apply what they learned by watching a video text and identifying its theme.

 Skills and texts are appropriate for older students, too.
 11th and 12th graders can watch a skill video about “Interaction of Themes,” which explains that stories often have more than one theme—and these themes can build on each other to add complexity and deeper meaning.
 For example, one theme in William Shakespeare’s Romeo and Juliet is that too much passion is dangerous, as when the priest observes that “Violent delights have violent ends.”
 But another theme is that passion is life-giving.
 As Juliet says, “The more [love] I give to thee, the more I have, for both are infinite.”
 These opposing themes encourage deeper thinking and create tension that raises an essential question —and a third theme: How can we balance passion with temperance?